 Ongoing support will be available.
 Participation in this scheme can offer you a range of benefits including the satisfaction of being able to make a difference to people at a difficult time and contributing to the resilience of the local community.

-As the work of a Emergency Responder at Heathrow can involve working in a restricted zone, rigorous security checks will be required of all participants, including a Criminal Records Bureau (CRB) disclosure.
+As the work of a Emergency Responder at Heathrow can involve working in a restricted zone, rigorous security checks will be required of all participants, including a Disclosure and Barring Service (DBS) check.
 The application process will be explained to you.

 Any application needs to be supported by your line manager, if you are in employment, so please ensure that you discuss your interest in the scheme with them.
 An emergency response may be required at any time, and if available, you may be deployed for up to 8 hours (and need recovery time the following day)